 continuing legal education (cle) credit

 Language InstructionNon-credit instruction in Beginning French and Intermediate French are available to students, as well as to persons accompanying them.
 Language classes will begin on July 2 and continue during the period of regular classroom instruction.
 The schedule will include one section of both Beginning and Intermediate French during each of the three morning class periods.
 You will be asked to select the session you prefer as a part of the application process.
-French Classes will not be held on June 30th, July 1st or July14th.
+French Classes will not be held on July 13th and July 14th.

 All student in the Paris Summer Institute are subject to the Cornell University Law School Honor Code.
 In particular, all examinations are governed by this Code.
 All enrolled students are required to familiarize themselves with the policies contained in the Code, which can be found here.